About me

 Jayne Quoiani

-Her approach is grounded in reflective practice, ongoing evaluation, and engagement with emerging research and technological change, including the implications of AI and digital systems for equity, clarity, and institutional responsibility.
+Her approach is grounded in reflective practice, ongoing evaluation, and engagement with emerging research and technological change, including the role of AI policy in shaping access, clarity, and institutional responsibility.

 How I approach my work